 Whatever program you are majoring in, the College of Design has a student group for you!
-Please check this site often for updates about new groups as they are formed.
 The Student Services office provides mentoring and support for our student groups to help them achieve their respective missions and develop leadership and service skills.

 AHSA Art History Student Association